adamshaylor/complex-spa-architectures/README.md

    }
  }
 ```

+The client sends the change to the category and the server responds with the updated shirts and colors.
+It also nulls out the previous selections since they are no longer available.

 The client is written in such a way that all the controls are temporarily disabled while this HTTP transaction takes place.
 For more complex applications, it might make more sense to model the dependency tree in the JSON so the client can be more selective about which controls to disable.